edu-python-course/problem-sets/README.rst

 PIP support
 ^^^^^^^^^^^

-For whose, who prefer use `pip`_ as a package manager, it's supported as well.
+For whose, who prefer to use `pip`_ as a package manager, it's supported.
 However it's not a primary package manager for this project, so problems may still appear - please, report to bug tracker in case of any.

-To install dependencies do:
+You will need to install project dependencies and source code.
+To do this use commands:

 .. code-block::

     pip install -r requirements.txt
+    pip install -e .

 .. _pip: https://pip.pypa.io/